-Besides daily newspapers, cover it from weekly news gist or from monthly magazines.
+Besides daily newspapers, cover it from weekly news gist or monthly magazines.
 These weekly or monthly magazines will serve as a revision tool that will help you to revise the current affairs and will help you to learn about that news that you might have skipped before.

 It is considered tough to be covered as it does not have a specific syllabus.
 Candidates must know how to correlate these current issues with the UPSC CSE Syllabus.
 So make proper notes of the current affairs as this will save enough time in revising it.

-These were some of the tips to help you sketch out your subject wise preparation strategy for UPSC Prelims.
-Know more about how to read “The Hindu” newspaper to cover current affairs and how to study it’s editorial section from the linked article.
+These were some of the tips to help you sketch out your subject-wise preparation strategy for UPSC Prelims.
+Know more about how to read “The Hindu” newspaper to cover current affairs and how to study its editorial section from the linked article.

 Remember, try to cover everything mentioned in the UPSC Prelims Syllabus and give equal importance to every aspect of the syllabus as no one knows what comes in the exam.

 You need to understand that at times, even if you feel you have covered enough syllabus, you still may not gain marks in a particular subject.
-The reason is that a candidate who reads the Question Paper critically and knows exactly how to plan his/her time will not only save time but get better marks rather than going by the books alone.
+The reason is that a candidate who reads the Question Paper critically and knows precisely how to plan his/her time will not only save time but get better marks rather than going by the books alone.

 Thus, the most common way is to successfully identify your weakest areas and then focus on those with more study hours.

-We hope we could help you make the best subject wise preparation strategy for UPSC Prelims.
-And if you need to create a study-plan especially suited for you, consider using our Examarly app for personalized and concise study plans!
+We hope we could help you make the best subject-wise preparation strategy for UPSC Prelims.
+And if you need to create a study plan especially suited for you, consider using our Examarly app for personalized and concise study plans!